Cycling-Italian Ganna wins time trial world title on home soil | Sports-Games

 "It's a dream for me, I had great support from the team car, I want to thank the whole Italian team," said Ganna, who had geared up for the event by winning the individual time trial on the Tirreno-Adriatico stage race earlier this month.
 "I had no pressure.
 I was coming for a podium finish having won four rainbow jerseys on the track already."

 Ganna is the first Italian to win the individual time trial at the road world championships.
-Briton Geraint Thomas, who is gearing up for next month's Giro d'Italia finished an encouraging fourth after making a fast start.
+Briton Geraint Thomas, who is gearing up for next month's Giro d'Italia, finished an encouraging fourth after making a fast start despite racing without his GPS unit.

+"I warmed up on a different bike and then I got to my race bike and it wasn't there.
+People were running around looking for it...
+No idea.
+Someone (messed) up, but that's the way it goes," Thomas was quoted as saying by Cycling News.
+"I only got my race bike three minutes before the start and I was like, 'Where's my Garmin?'
+They gave me a spare one and I was frantically pairing that.
+Then I went to put it on and it was too big to fit on, so I was like, jeepers, but that's just the way it goes."

 - READ MORE ON: